asiahub-10/asia-art/README.md

 # asia-art
-This is a multiple pages responsive front end template on interior design and home decoration.
+This is a multiple pages, responsive, static, front end template on interior design and home decoration.
 This website is designed by:
 - HTML
 - CSS